What is cervical cancer?

 A Pap test is the test used to screen for cervical cancer in Ontario.
 It is a quick and simple test done in a health care provider’s office.
 Cells are taken from the cervix and sent to a lab for examining.
 If your results are abnormal, you will be contacted by your health care provider.
 You will also receive a letter from the Ontario Cervical Screening Program (OCSP) (Ontario Health, Cancer Care Ontario) telling you if your test result is normal or abnormal.

-*It is important to note that the Pap test does not test for other cancers in the reproductive organs or for other sexually transmitted infections such as chlamydia, gonorrhea or HIV.
+*Please note that the Pap test does not detect other cancers in the reproductive organs or for other sexually transmitted infections such as chlamydia, gonorrhea, or HIV.

 Sources: Ontario Health (Cancer Care Ontario), Canadian Cancer Society, Government of Ontario